firalabs/firadmin/README.md

 ##Custom models repositories

-You can directly extend those provided in the packages or simply implement the interfaces provided in the Firalabs\Firadmin\Repository namespace.
+You can directly extend those in the packages or simply implement the interfaces provided in the Firalabs\Firadmin\Repository namespace.

 ##Enjoy !!